rushxpush/retro-clones-pygame/01-pong-clone/README.md

 - Mistakes I made and how I solved then
 - Small interesting bugs that happened
 - Ideas of stuff that could be better that I'll just put on the backlog
-- Reflexios about my learning (ex.: "never thought a PONG clone would teach me something like this or that...")
+- Reflexions about my learning (ex.: "never thought a PONG clone would teach me something like this or that...")